BBVA/hancock-doc/docs/guide/README.md

 - DLT Broker - Real time notifications Provides a websocket connection that propagates any DLT event the user is subscribed.
 Thus, provides an interface to easily and efficiently subscribe to blockchain asynchronous events to avoid constant request of status.

-we also offer a sdk that provides a simplified consumption of all Hancock services.
+We also offer a sdk that provides a simplified consumption of all Hancock services.
 It reducing the time-to-market also ensures best practices, minimizing the risk for errors and improving products quality.

 <img :src="$withBase('/hancock.png')" alt="hancock">